bmeurant/technical-docs/software-architecture/system-design-patterns/deployment-stamps.md

 -   **Cost**: The pattern can be more expensive at a small scale because it duplicates infrastructure that might otherwise be shared.
 However, it offers more predictable, linear cost scaling as the user base grows.
 -   **Cross-Stamp Operations**: Performing operations that span all tenants, such as global analytics or reporting, is complex.
 This often requires a separate system to aggregate data from all stamps into a centralized data warehouse.
 -   **Tenant Migration**: Moving a tenant from one stamp to another (e.g., for rebalancing) is a complex operation that requires careful planning and custom tooling to migrate data and update routing rules without downtime.
 -   **Global Component Management**: The global router is a critical component and a potential single point of failure.
-It must be designed for high [[availability|availability]] and resilience.
+It must be designed for high [[reliability-engineering#1.
+Availability|availability]] and resilience.

 ---